confidential-computing/governance/TAC/Meetings/2023/2023-05-18/CCC-TAC-Minutes-2023-05-18.md

 * Shanwei Cen (SC) presented
 * No change in the SIG mission or scope
-  * DT asked if the mission would need to changed since they may not actually be developing software
+  * DT asked if the mission statement should be updated since the SIG may not actually be developing software.
+Instead it is doing documentation and coordination among other projects (whether in or out of the CCC).
   * Thomas Fossati (TF) noted that there is proof of concept work underway, Mona Vij (MV) commented that there were also efforts to commonize components
 * License scans - provide feedback on outstanding issues on license scans